 My retirement comes first right now.

-I have a confession to make, one that seems like it totally goes against the grain of modern-day parenting: I have absolutely zero plans to pay for my children’s college.
+I have a confession to make, one that seems like it totally goes against the grain of modern-day parenting: I have no plans to pay for my children’s college.

 Do I think college is important?
 Of course.
 Do I hope my children go?
 Absolutely.
 Do I plan on funding the bills for four children for four or more years each?

-Listen, I’m 31 years old with four kids, aged three to nine.
-I’m a millennial sandwiched in an economy that’s teetering off the rails, and I’m doing the best I can.
-My retirement comes first right now, and that’s just the way it’s going to be.
+I have four young kids, I’m a millennial sandwiched in an economy that hasn’t been kind, and I’m doing the best I can.
+My retirement comes first, and that’s just the way it’s going to be.
 Children, meet scholarship applications, because that’s what I had to do, and it will be just fine for you, too.

 I worked my buns off during high school to get a full-tuition scholarship to college.
 And although my parents and I never actually discussed who would pay for my college education, it was pretty well understood that I was on my own.